syzec/ui-perfect/README.md

 # ui-perfect

-This is free version of Lаmpа stуle interface and trailers.
+This is free version of Lаmpа stуle interface.
 - ui.js - style interface
-- trailers.js - trailers for Lаmpa